thewalkingduff/hulk-react/README.md

   </a>
 </p>

 > A React app using State and Effect Hooks to load Hulk comic books from Marvel API.
+Click on comic book to open a new tab of the book on the offical Marvel website.

 ### 🏠 [Homepage](https://main.d1lb5gvb8jbdqm.amplifyapp.com/)